open-horizon-services/demo-in-a-box-edgelake/README.md

 The `x86_64` architecture host can be configured one of four ways:

-- Unicycle -- As a single logical machine running the Exchange and an Agent
+- Unicycle -- As two VMs, with
+  - the primary running the Exchange and an Agent using 1/2 of the available resources, and
+  - the remaining VM running an Agent also using 1/2 of the available resources.
 - Bicycle -- As three VMs, with
   - the primary running the Exchange and an Agent using 1/2 of the available resources, and
   - the remaining two running Agents each using 1/4 of the available resources.